ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 To set the hop limit on an existing instance, go to the Hop limit setting setting on the **Instance details** page of your instance.
 Specify a hop limit value between 1 and 64.

-## Configure metadata settings on an existing instance with the CLI
+## Configure metadata settings by using the CLI
 {: #metadata-config-cli}
 {: cli}